biosustain/pseudobatch/README.md

 docker build . -t pseudobatch:{version}
 ```

 This recreates the docker image.
 Be aware that installing the Julia packages and cmdstan are both take quite some time, thus expect that it take ~ 15 - 30 min to build.
-For that exact reason the docker-compose specifies the current folder as a volume.